datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 1 - Unzip dcfrontend.zip and upload the entire `datacontroller` directory to the static content server.

-2 - Open the `index.html` file and update the `appLoc` value to the location of the Stored Process deployed earlier.
+2 - Open the `index.html` file and update the `appLoc` value to the location where the Stored Processes were deployed earlier.

 It should now be possible to use the application - simply navigate to `YOURSASWEBLOC.domain/yourRoot/datacontroller` and sign in!